Book a Call

 3 Common Mistakes When Hiring a Virtual Assistant

-So you've heard about companies like Google, Amazon, and Facebook utilizing virtual assistants in their workforce, and you're enticed by the idea of having remote employees - meaning no more office rent, supply allocation, or transportation allowance to worry about.
+So you've heard about companies like Google, Amazon, and Facebook utilizing virtual assistants in their workforce, and you're enticed by the idea of virtual assistant hiring - having remote employees, meaning no more office rent, supply allocation, or transportation allowance to worry about.

 Costs like these easily stack up, and it's especially true for new and small businesses where every dollar of revenue counts.
 As for the bigger and even the most prominent companies, they didn't get to where they are now by neglecting even the smallest percentage of income.
 Instead, strategically reallocate that budget for another purpose that would be more beneficial for your company's growth.